MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/lsm-command-line-executable-input-and-output-example.md

 # LSM command-line executable input and output example

 **Applies to**: Lync 2010 | Lync 2013 | Lync Server 2010 | Lync Server 2013

 The following code sample shows the input and output resulting from running the LSM console application.

-## A sample of input and output of the LSM console application
+## Sample of input and output of the LSM console application

 ```xml
 C:\Program Files\Microsoft Lync Server\Microsoft Lync SDN Manager>SDNManager.exe /d